 Condition – The stress test may assess you on a higher interest rate than what’s being offered by the lender: This is to help ensure you can comfortably make your mortgage payments.
-Regardless of whether or not you have mortgage loan insurance through Canada Mortgage and Housing Corporation (CMHC), you’ll be tested with the Bank of Canada’s conventional five-year benchmark mortgage rate or the rate provided by your lender plus 2 per cent — whichever one is higher.
+Regardless of whether or not you have mortgage loan insurance through Canada Mortgage and Housing Corporation (CMHC) or SagenTM, you’ll be tested with the Bank of Canada’s conventional five-year benchmark mortgage rate or the rate provided by your lender plus 2 per cent — whichever one is higher.

 What this means for business owners: Business owners who are taking a minimum income from the business to minimize their taxes can find it tougher to qualify against a higher interest rate.